 Using the accrual method, the profit for this month would be $4,000 ($5,000 in income minus $1,000 in developer fees).

-Following the above example, using accrual accounting, if you invoice a client for $5,000 in December of 2017, you would record that transaction as a part of your 2017 income (and thus pay taxes on it), even if you end up receiving the payment in January of 2018.
+To illustrate how this affects taxes, let’s imagine that the transactions above took place between November and December of 2023.
+Using accrual accounting, if you invoice a client for $5,000 in December of 2023, you would record that transaction as a part of your 2023 income (and thus pay taxes on it), even if you end up receiving the payment in January of 2024.

 To change accounting methods, you need to file Form 3115 to get approval from the IRS.